Bearing the Unbearable: A Relationship-Based Training Program for Perinatal Loss

 When & Where

-The in-person workshops will be held across four locations in 2019
+The in-person workshop will be held in Melbourne in 2019, and additional locations in 2020

 Ready to Register?
 Hold tight, registrations will be opened soon…